Aarception/Mo-information-security-portfolio/README.md

 That is where this all began, which is important to remember.

 The question that should guide critical thinking: Why is it that in all the marketing, promotion, advertising of the Google Career Certificates Program, there is not a single promoted case of a program success story identified  as rewarded with the promised opportunity made possible by Google, rather than attributed to some other Entity X?

-I am going to tell Google right now: you and I are linked for life.🙃

-I don't want a job from you.
-I don't want a dollar from you.
-I don't want to embarrass you.
-I don't have grievance toward you.

-I am not a victim.

-The system has processed, my system will process.🙂

-Sincerely,

-***EdTech is labor-market expansion, not labor-market placement***

-P.S.
-Since the register seems to weaponize LLM use, which is rather ironic for an ai-technology producer, I am reminded of a story I once heard about Saudi Arabia and the introduction of the television set, which caused quite a stir for an uber-conservative, religious theocracy.
-The question arose: would not the television erode the quality of morality in the Kingdom.
-The King at that time, though I do not recall the identity, was quite progressive on the matter and offered the proposition: the television cannot make one what one is not, it can even allow one to access more knowledge, to become a better form of one."
-It should not be a strategy for Instigation.
-It was done yesterday and it seems to be repeating today.
-AI cannot produce the consulting worth 7-figures that an ethical accounting of this matter could serve the institution for services utilized from one.
-And it is a skillset to use it deftly anyways. 🙃

 ---